-The GSMA supports an internationally harmonized approach to RF exposure standards.
+The GSMA supports an internationally harmonized approach to radiofrequency exposure standards.
 Countries should follow the recommendations of the WHO and the ITU and base their national requirements on the ICNIRP exposure guidelines.
 These guidelines have been widely adopted in Africa, Asia, Europe, Latin America and the Middle East.

 Some countries have adopted restrictive limits but the current consensus of scientific reviews is that these provide no additional health benefit.
 Large differences between national limits and international guidelines can foster confusion for regulators and policy makers and increase public anxiety.